-- A. Where the provisions contained in this directive are in conflict with directives previously issued, the provisions in this directive shall prevail. - B. When teletypes are published related to the 2023 Sergeant to Lieutenant Promotional Selection Process, the information in the teletypes shall supplement the information contained within this directive.
+- A. Where the provisions contained in this directive are in conflict with directives previously issued, the provisions in this directive shall prevail. - B. When teletypes are published related to the 2023 Officer to Sergeant Promotional Selection Process, the information in the teletypes shall supplement the information contained within this directive.